OSU-Net/cyder/docs/api/intro.rst

     print api_connect("http://127.0.0.1:8000/api/v1/domain/",  "fa4a19797dc9f920c7ae096f4474531c86aaaa0a")

-This gives a list view of Domain objects:
+This returns a **list view** of Domain records.
+List views allow you to navigate through sets of records and are automatically paginated to lessen the load on the server and client.
+Here is a truncated version of a possible response to the above query:

 .. code:: json